DylanCosto/DylanCosto.github.io/_posts/2025-04-18-master-mix-stability.md

 ## Background

 Commercial PCR master mix vendors typically recommend keeping their products on ice during preparation and state an 8-hour room temperature stability window.
 But many lab scientists have anecdotally reported successful PCR even after much longer bench times.

-I decided to test this systematically to determine just how stable these mixes really are.
+My PI, for example, returned a delivery of master mix after it had been delivered over the weekend and kept at room temperature, should she have?
+We test a few commerical master mixes left at room temperature for varying intervals, as described below.

 ## Experimental Design

 I tested three popular master mixes:
-1. **FastTaq 2X Master Mix** (ThermoGenix)
+1. **TaqPath ProAmp Master Mix** (Applied Biosystems)
-2. **OneTaq 2X Master Mix** (New England Biolabs)
+2. **TaqMan Fast Advanced Master Mix** (Applied Biosystems)
 3. **GoTaq Green 2X Master Mix** (Promega)

-Each mix was aliquoted and stored at:
+Each Master Mix was aliquoted and stored at:
-- Room temperature (22-24°C) for 8h, 24h, 48h, and 72h
+- Room temperature (22-24°C) for 0h, 24h, 48h, and 72h
-- Refrigerated (4°C) control
-- Ice (0°C) control
+- Freezer (-20°C) control

-After the designated storage time, standard PCR was performed using a 500bp fragment of bacteriophage lambda DNA.
+After the designated storage time, qPCR was performed using both a synthetic positive and a human positive.
+Note: All of the commerical master mixes have RT-ase; It's expected to be the limiting factor in terms of stability

 ## Results